Aladinfodpo/NutriSec/README.md

 # Android Architecture Samples

 These samples showcase different architectural approaches to developing Android apps.
-In its different branches you'll find the same app (a TODO app) implemented with small differences.
+In its different branches you'll find the same app (a NutriSec app) implemented with small differences.

 In this branch you'll find:
 *   User Interface built with **[Jetpack Compose](https://developer.android.com/jetpack/compose)**